GDI512/void-test/README.md

 # About
-The *void_test* testing framework is designed to have minimal impact on compile times.
+The `cppltf` testing framework is designed to have minimal impact on compile times.
 It does not rely on macros and is very easy to integrate into other CMake projects.